Back to Knowledge Hub

 How MVHR Works

-• Supply air is delivered to habitable rooms such as bedrooms, living rooms and offices.
+• Fresh air is delivered to bedrooms, living rooms, and offices.

-Within the MVHR unit, a counterflow or crossflow heat exchanger transfers heat energy from the outgoing stale air to the incoming fresh air stream without mixing the two.
-High-efficiency heat exchangers can recover up to 95% of thermal energy, significantly reducing heating demand and improving energy efficiency ratings (SAP scores).
+Inside the unit, a heat exchanger moves warmth from the outgoing air to the incoming fresh air without mixing them together.
+High-performance units can recover up to 95% of this heat, which means lower heating bills and a better energy rating for your home.

 System Components

-• Central heat recovery unit – containing fans, filters, and the heat exchanger.
+• Central unit -- houses the fans, filters, and heat exchanger.

-• Ducting network – rigid or semi-rigid ducts that distribute air throughout the property.
+• Ductwork -- rigid or semi-rigid pipes that carry air around the property.

-• Controls and sensors – variable speed fans, boost switches, humidity or CO₂ sensors.
+• Controls -- speed settings, boost switches, and optional humidity or CO2 sensors.

 Benefits of MVHR Systems